grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-sample-too-old

-This error is very similar to `err-mimir-sample-out-of-order` above.
-The main difference is that, the out-of-order support was enabled, but the sample was older than the out-of-order time window w.r.t. the latest sample for that particular time series or the TSDB.
+This error is similar to `err-mimir-sample-out-of-order`.
+The main difference is that the out-of-order support is enabled, but the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

 ### err-mimir-sample-duplicate-timestamp